Cancer Biology, Immunology

 New York University

-Dr. Aifantis is also an associate professor of pathology at the New York University School of Medicine.
+Dr. Aifantis is also professor and chair, Department of Pathology, at the New York University School of Medicine.

 Iannis Aifantis is studying the balance between physiological stem cell differentiation and malignant transformation.
 He is focusing on the regulation of this fine balance by members of the ubiquitin-proteasome complex.